Do I need to e-mail the instructor when I register for an ALEKS course?

 If I’m dropped, can I still work on ALEKS before being reinstated?

 Yes.
 Hours that you spend on ALEKS prior to being reinstated will still be counted towards your hour requirement, and can help you get a head start.
 You must become current to the normal schedule in hours and milestone requirements to reinstate.
 If you are dropped again after having been reinstated, you would have to get approval from the Math Lab Coordinator to be reinstated again.

 Can I take more than one ALEKS course in a semester?

 Yes, only if you are enrolled in Math B60 class.
-If you move quickly through the course material and complete your Proctored Assessment with a grade of “B” or better prior to the last day for adding a hybrid course (typically at the end of the 8th week of classes for Fall and Spring, end of 4th week for Summer) then you may add the next ALEKS course.
+If you move quickly through the Math B60 course materials and complete your Proctored Assessment with a grade of “B” or better prior to the last day for adding a hybrid course (typically at the end of the 4th week of classes for Fall and Spring, end of 2nd week for Summer) then you may add the next ALEKS course.
 Provided that your current ALEKS code has not expired, it can also be used for the following class.